skyelynwaddell/godot-ios-plugin/README.md

-# godot-ios-plugin
+# Godot iOS Plugin
-Integegrates Apple's GameKit, InApp Purchases, Push Notifications and more into your Godot project.
+Integegrates Apple's GameKit, InApp Purchases, and more into your Godot project.

+## MINIMUM TARGET iOS VERSION : iOS 17
+### SwiftGodot uses mimimum iOS 17 so that must be your minimum target to implement this plugin.

 ## Getting Started
 First download the Release, or clone the repo.